-For the last three years, we have been working with local elected officials, including the Madison Mayor and Dane County Executive, government agencies, and community-based organizations and many other community stakeholders to understand the violence prevention landscape in Madison and Dane County.
+For the last three years, we have been working with local elected officials, including the Madison Mayor and Dane County Executive, government agencies, community-based organizations, and many other community stakeholders to understand the violence prevention landscape in Madison and Dane County.

 In March 2021, we launched the Madison Dane County Violence Prevention Roadmap, a comprehensive violence prevention plan that takes a public health approach to violence prevention.

 The plan will use science and data to better understand the problems, and will leverage the expertise and experiences of partners across numerous sectors to execute the plan.
 Collectively, we seek to address the many risk factors of violence and to build on and further the protective factors.
 We also will incorporate continuous community engagement, and as such, this document will remain a living document that can be amended to accommodate evolving issues, trends, and priorities.